dimsplendid/pkm/Organizing your Front-End Codebase in a Django Project.md

 ## The Two Common Approaches of Integrating Django and JavaScript

 1. Server-First: Easy to make a spaghetti monster.
 2. Client-First: Determine the front-end framework first.
-And backend is a completely separate, standalone Django project where Django
+And backend is a completely separate, standalone Django project where Django is mostly just an API into the database